 Positive Outcomes with Suboxone Maintenance and Medically Assisted Detox

-The success of Suboxone treatment varies from person to person.
-However, it is widely agreed upon that Suboxone is the most trusted medically assisted detox option to battle opioid addiction.
-In regard to Suboxone as MAT, research has proven that like methadone there is still a risk for abuse.
-Based on the potential for abuse, it is greatly recommended by Suboxone physicians that MAT is monitored closely to ensure the highest success rates.
-Again, the most successful patients that achieve long-term sobriety from opioid addiction due so by combining medication assisted treatment in conjunction with inpatient programs, outpatient programs, orevidence-based options.
-In spite of the stigma that the recovery community may often face, lots of people believe the research is obvious and that MAT can create success stories!
+The success of Suboxone treatment varies from individual to individual.
+However, it is widely supported that Suboxone is the most trusted pharmaceutical detox option to battle opioid addiction.
+In regard to Suboxone as medication assisted treatment, research has proven that similar to other medications used for opioid treatment there is still a risk for abuse.
+Based on the potential for abuse, it is greatly recommended by prescribing physicians that medication assisted treatment is monitored closely to increase the likelihood of success.
+To reiterate, the most successful individuals that achieve long-term sobriety from opioid addiction due so by combining medication assisted treatment and inpatient programs, outpatient programs, orevidence-based options.
+Despite the stigma that the recovery community may often face, many believe the research is clear and that medication assisted treatment can create success stories!

 Alternatives to Suboxone Treatment in Maryland

 Suboxone is only one of the multiple treatment options for opioid addiction.
 There are alternative medications that have historically been used in Maryland for opioid addiction treatment, including methadone and Naltrexone.
 These medications might be available to you but have different regulations.
 For instance, only methadone clinics can administer methadone.
 For struggling addicts who are determined to find recovery and who have access to a safe and supportive living situation, these medication assisted treatment options could be a good option for you.

 There are contraindications for the use of Suboxone for opioid addiction treatment.
 These include, but are not limited to: